takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 sunAngularRadius = 0.004675
 ```

-The sun's angular radius, in radians.
+The sun's angular radius in radians.

 #### bottomRadius